itczl22/blog/golang/composite_type.md

 * For efficiency, larger struct types are usually passed to or returned from function indirectly using a pointer.

-* If all fields of a struct is comparable, the struct itself is comparable. == or !=, 这样两个一样的结构体，进行相互赋值
+* If all fields of a struct is comparable, the struct itself is comparable. == or !=

 * struct embedding and anonymous fields
 Go let us declare a field with a type but no name, such field named anonymous fields.
 Example：